 Gratuity for guide(s)

-Expect a variety of weather.
-July tends to be mild by arctic standards, but cold fog and winds are common along the coast.
+Wind is the norm on this coast.
+It is often strong and will dictate much of what we can and can’t do on this trip.
+Otherwise expect a variety of weather.
+July tends to be mild by arctic standards.
 Expect temperatures to range from in the 60’s down to freezing.
 Snow is always possible.
 Bugs could be an issue on hikes inland so DEET and a head net are recommended.